top of page

 Method

-5. Pour the cake batter into the cake tin(s) and bake in the oven for 1hr 15 minutes (if using the deep tin) or about 35 - 40 minutes for 2 x sandwich tins.
-The sponges are ready when they don't jiggle anymore, have a soft spring back when pushed with fingertips and a knife or skewer comes out with no raw batter - it's OK if there's wet chocolate crumbs, but no wet, streaky batter
+6. Pour the cake batter into the cake tin(s) and bake in the middle of the oven for ~1hr (if using the deep tin) or about 35 - 40 minutes for 2 x sandwich tins.
+The sponge(s) are ready when they don't jiggle anymore, have a soft spring back when pushed with fingertips and a knife or skewer comes out with no raw batter - it's OK if there's wet chocolate crumbs, but not wet, streaky batter.

-6. Remove the cake from the oven and leave to cool in it's tin whilst you make the ganache.
-Once the cake tin is cool enough to touch, remove the tin (place the cake on something sturdy like a pint glass or NutriBullet cup, so you can push the cake tin collar down and off), then gently slip the sponge off the base and place on a cooling rack
+7. Remove the cake from the oven and leave to cool in it's tin whilst you make the ganache.
+Once the cake tin is cool enough to touch, remove the tin (place the cake on something sturdy like a pint glass or NutriBullet cup, so you can push the cake tin collar down and off), peel of the sides of the baking paper, then gently slip the sponge off the base, peeling off the base baking paper and place the cake onto a cooling rack.
+Leave to cool completely before decorating.

 Nutritional Information